bpmn-io/bpmn-js/.github/CONTRIBUTING.md

 We'd be glad to assist you if you do not get these things right in the first place.

+---

+Thanks for your interest in our library.

 :heart: from the bpmn.io team.